vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 ## Ways of using multithreading in game engines.
-At first, game engines were completely singlethreaded, and wouldnt use multiple cores at all.
+At first, game engines were completely singlethreaded, and wouldn't use multiple cores at all.
 Over time, the engines were programmed to use more and more cores, with patterns and architectures that map to that amount of cores.

 The first and most classic way of multithreading a game engine is to make multiple threads, and have each of them perform their own task.